UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 Researchers may currently use cluster resources in a number of ways. {==Here are general guidelines for adapting to the new environment:==}

 **Users of Open OnDemand**
-: Open OnDemand users should be able to continue usage unchanged.
+: Open OnDemand users should generally be able to continue usage unchanged.
+However, users of RStudio should see the R section below.

 **Users of software modules**
 : Users who load analysis software with the `module load` command will generally be able to continue their analyses unchanged.
 All commonly used software modules have been transferred to Puma9, sometimes with version updates or changes.